kubeflow/website/content/en/docs/components/pipelines/sdk/connect-api.md

 The Kubeflow Pipelines REST API is available at the same endpoint as the Kubeflow Pipelines user interface (UI).
-The SDK client can send requests to this endpoint to upload pipelines, create pipeline runs, schedule recurring runs and more.
+The SDK client can send requests to this endpoint to upload pipelines, create pipeline runs, schedule recurring runs, and more.

 ## Before you begin